genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

  › Install dependencies with npm run bootstrap
  › Start development server with npm run dev
 ```

+For more information about al `genx` available commands, check our [Genx CLI page](../../../operations/commands/genx-CLI/).

 ## Opening IntelliJ
 Now open your application in Intellij.
 Start by opening [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 In the alpha project, you will see the **readme** file for the project.
 After importing and indexing, your gradle tab (normally on the right of your window) should contain 3 folders: **alpha**, **client**, **genesisproduct-alpha**.